LostArtefacts/TRX/docs/trx/INSTALLING.md

     └── MacOS</code></pre>
 </details>

+# Extracting GOG / Steam disk images

+Some digital releases still package the original games as disc images or installer payloads instead of a ready-to-copy folder tree.
+If your purchase contains files such as `.bin`, `.cue`, `.iso`, `GAME.BIN`, or `GAME.GOG`, extract those first, then copy the resulting `data/`, `fmv/`, `music/`, `audio/`, or `cuts/` folders into TRX using the mapping below.

+- **On Windows**
+  - For `.iso` images, mount them in Explorer or open them with 7-Zip and copy the files out.
+  - For `.bin` / `.cue` images, use a disc-image tool such as UltraISO or WinCDEmu to open or mount the image, then copy the files out.
+  - For GOG installer payloads such as `GAME.GOG`, tools like UniExtract can unpack the contents without running the original installer.
+- **On Linux**
+  - For GOG installers, `innoextract` can unpack the files directly.
+  - For `.iso` images, mount them or open them with an archive tool and copy the files out.
+  - For `.bin` / `.cue` images, first convert or mount the image with a tool such as `bchunk` or `bin2iso`, then extract the files from the resulting image.

+Once extracted, use the folder mapping below.

 # Manually copying original game files

 Please do not copy your original files into top-level `data/`, `fmv/`,